 Film and Electronic Arts is an innovative program that emphasizes both theory and practice.
 Focusing upon the integration of media and the arts, as well as upon the impact of technology on our culture, the curriculum is designed to provide technical skills while developing a foundation in the arts and the humanities.

-The faculty provides a diversity of expertise and interests which cross traditional media lines while integrating the traditional film, audio, and video production modes.
+The faculty provides a diversity of expertise and interests which cross traditional media lines while integrating film, audio, and video, and digital production modes.
 Theory and aesthetics are taught as an integral part of the development of production skills.

-Transfer applicants must apply to the University during the initial Fall filing period for the following Fall semester, or August for the following Spring semester.
-They must indicate their choice of FEA major on the application.
-Applications for Narrative Production are accepted only for Fall semester entrance.
-Eligible transfer Narrative Production applicants must submit a supplemental portfolio to the FEA Department in addition to the University's supplemental application.
+Incoming transfer students must apply to the University during the initial Fall filing period for the following Fall semester, or August for the following Spring semester.
+Applicants must indicate their choice of FEA major option on the application (i.e., FEA Theory and Practice of Cinema or FEA Narrative Production).
+In addition to the University transfer admissions requirements, applicants must complete the following Major-Specific Admissions Requirements to be considered for admission to the major:

 For more information regarding the University admissions process for transfer students, please visit: http://web.csulb.edu/depts/enrollment/admissions/transfers.html